Flydiverny/react-grant/README.md

 ## Programmer error protection
 Wrap your entire application in the `GrantDefinitions` to define which actions are available.
-If a Grant is trying to grant access to
+If a `Grant` is trying to grant access to an undefined action or a `Can` is trying to consume an unknown action an error will be thrown.

 ```js
 import { GrantDefinitions } from 'react-grant';